Ex-Garbage Worker Recycles N.B. Jail Into Airbnb

 Graffiti from former inmates is still on the walls.

 The $34 gets one person a stay in a single bed.
-He charges $5 extra for a second person, and $10 extra for each person after that.
+He charges $5 extra for a second person to share the cell.

 Larger rooms or even the whole building can be booked for events.
 There is also a gym available for $5 a day.